SkeLLLa/fastify-status/README.md

 Use `alive` for healthchecks and `info` to get information and some stats of your server.

+If `info` or `alive` is not present in config, then apropriate route will not be added.

 <sub>[Back to top](#toc)</sub>

 ## Format